mamathebula/Security-Group-Monitor/README.md

-# Security Group Monitor
+# Security Group Monitor™ - Standalone Edition

 Automated AWS Security Group compliance monitoring and remediation.
 Detects and automatically revokes open CIDR rules (0.0.0.0/0 and ::/0) in real-time.

-Available on AWS Marketplace as a CloudFormation template with AMI-based licensing.
+This is the standalone (non-Marketplace) version.
+It is 100% serverless — no EC2 instances required.

 ---